ApplBoy/ApplBoy/README.md

 ### What I want to do?

-Those are on my list for some time already (or that I can't say that I really know):
+Those are on my list for some time already (or if I can't say that I really know):

 <div width="50%">
   <img src="https://img.shields.io/badge/Bootstrap-563D7C?style=for-the-badge&logo=bootstrap&logoColor=white" alt="Bootstrap"/>